NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ### Transactions

 Submitters can access a list of all actions performed in a project by clicking on transactions in the Browse menu.
 This will display a list of all past transactions for the selected project.
-By clicking on a transaction, users can access details about it.
+Users can access details about each transaction.

 Transactions are also displayed on the dashboard highlighting the most recent transactions.